Walter Cronkite School of Journalism and Mass Communication policies

 Students are eligible to change their major if they meet the criteria below.

-Online mass communication and media studies, digital audience and digital media literacy degree programs: Current ASU students are eligible to change their major to these programs if they have a cumulative GPA of at least 2.00.
+Mass communication and media studies, digital audiences and digital media literacy degree programs: Current ASU students are eligible to change their major to these programs if they have a cumulative GPA of at least 2.00.

 Transfer credit

 Students may apply up to 64 credits of coursework from an accredited two-year institution to their degree.
-Students may apply up to nine credit hours of approved upper-division journalism coursework from a four-year, ACEJMC-accredited institution to the school’s journalism degree requirements.
-Students interested in having these courses reviewed should provide detailed syllabi and course schedules to the school’s academic standards committee.
-Students should see their academic advisors for assistance.
+Students may apply up to nine credit hours of approved upper-division journalism coursework from a four-year, ACEJMC-accredited institution to meet the school’s BA in journalism and mass communication and BA in sports journalism degree requirements.
+Students interested in having these courses reviewed should collect detailed syllabi and course schedules, review the ASU transfer credit criteria and consult a Cronkite academic advisor or admissions specialist for assistance.

 Degree requirements